ShanKonduru/llm_design_patterns/README.md

-# RAG Evaluation Framework using Ragas
+# LLM Design Patterns & RAG Evaluation Framework

 ## Description

+This project provides a comprehensive framework for building and evaluating sophisticated LLM-based systems using proven design patterns.
+It combines:

+1. **Advanced Design Patterns**: Judge/Jury evaluation, Tool Use, Plan-and-Execute, and Reflection/Self-Correction patterns
-This project provides a robust framework for evaluating the performance of Retrieval-Augmented Generation (RAG) pipelines.
-It utilizes the `ragas` library to assess various aspects of a RAG system's output, such as faithfulness, answer relevancy, context precision, and recall.
+2. **RAG Evaluation**: Robust evaluation framework for Retrieval-Augmented Generation (RAG) pipelines using the `ragas` library

-The framework is designed to be easily extensible and allows for testing different evaluation metrics against predefined positive and negative scenarios.
-This helps in systematically analyzing the strengths and weaknesses of your RAG implementation.
+3. **Multi-Agent Systems**: Orchestration of specialized LLM agents for complex tasks
+4. **High Test Coverage**: 96% code coverage with 155+ comprehensive tests

+The framework demonstrates five powerful LLM design patterns that can be composed together for building production-ready AI systems.
+Each pattern addresses different challenges: evaluation (Judge/Jury), capability extension (Tool Use), task decomposition (Plan-and-Execute), and quality improvement (Reflection/Self-Correction).

 ## Installation